About Unbreaking

 FAQs

-We’re brand new, so we don’t have FAQs yet, but we’ll answer questions as soon as they become frequent!
-We’ll also be writing at length about our processes and sourcing requirements as soon as we have a blog (soon!) and time to write posts (soon!).
+We’re brand new, so we don’t have many FAQs yet, but we’ll answer questions as soon as they become frequent!
+We’ll also be writing at length about our processes and sourcing requirements as soon as we have a blog (soon!) and time to write posts (also soon).